soot-bit/TrackFormer/README.md

 ## Overview

 TrackFormer is a unique solution to particle trajectory reconstruction that uses transformer-inspired design.
-Using Transformers' powerful self-attention mechanism, this model successfully performs track fitting, resulting in better accuracy and efficiency.
+Using Transformers' self-attention mechanism, this model performs track fitting, resulting in better accuracy and efficiency.

 ## Features